lsst-dm/dm_dev_guide/tools/git_lfs.rst

    git config --global lfs.batch false git lfs install

-to install the necessary configuration in your :file:`~/.gitconfig` file.
+to configure Git to use Git LFS in your :file:`~/.gitconfig` file.

-Next add credentials for our git-lfs secondary storage systems to your :file:`~/.gitconfig` file.
+Next, we need to tell Git that DM's LFS storage services don't need a password for reading.
+Begin by activating Git's `credential store`_ helper for DM's Git LFS storage services by pasting these lines into your :file:`~/.gitconfig` file:

 .. code-block:: text